 Be an Agent Who Cares

-A surefire way to boost your client retention is by delivering a positive customer service experience.
+A surefire way to boost your insurance client loyalty retention is by delivering a positive customer service experience.
 When you do, clients are more likely to keep coming back and tell their friends.
 You never want them to think you’re just trying to make a sale and forget about them.

 Nobody expects you to memorize everything about every client.
 However, a simple spreadsheet can help you keep track of important details, like birthdays.
 Adding notes to their contact information in your phone is another way to make sure you always have that info on hand.
 An easy way to do this is by using the Notes feature on the Ritter Platform.
 There, you can easily keep track of your clients’ plan info and personal information.

 Try learning these things about your client:

 - Kids’ names and ages

 - Their job/industry

 - Sports/clubs your clients or their kids are in